adrn/gala/docs/potential/index.rst

 This subpackage provides a number of classes for working with parametric gravitational potentials.
-There are base classes for defining custom potentials (see :ref:`custompotential` for more information), but more useful are the built-in potentials.
+There are base classes for defining custom potentials, but more useful are the built-in potentials.
 These are commonly used potentials that have methods for computing the potential value, gradient, and (in some cases) Hessian.
-These are particularly useful in combination with the `~gary.integrate` subpackage.
+These are particularly useful in combination with the `~gary.integrate` and `~gary.dynamics` subpackages.

 For code blocks below and any pages linked below, I assume the following imports have already been excuted::